mikelui/mikelui.github.io/_guides/VHDL-basics.md

    That might seem obvious, but it's important to establish the *interface* to our box.
  - Second, we filled in our other {{ "*components*" | colorize_blue }}.
    Sometimes our components will be other complex circuits that have *inputs* and *outputs*.
-   In this circuit, our components are basic gates--NOT, AND, and OR.
+   In this circuit, our components are basic gates--AND, OR, and NOT.
  - Last, we made sure everything had a name.
    That includes all the "{{ "wires" | colorize_green }}", or {{ "*signals*" | colorize_green }}, in our design.
-   If we had more complex components other than NOT, AND, and OR, then we would make sure that those were named, too.
+   If we had more complex components other than AND, OR, and NOT, then we would make sure that those were named, too.
    (We'll see an example of that later on.)
    If a {{ "signal" | colorize_green }} is directly connected to an {{ "input" | colorize_red }}
    or {{ "output" | colorize_red }} we can just use the name of that input or output.